Rise and fall of Japan defensive stocks highlights new class of indexes

 Indeed, that's what happened to bond yields in developed markets in late April.

-Earlier, the chase for defensives was fueled by investors such as pension funds using smart beta indexes, which are a hybrid of passive and active investments.
+Earlier, the chase for defensives was fuelled by investors such as pension funds using smart beta indexes, which are a hybrid of passive and active investments.

 Many defensive shares became too expensive as shorter-term players, such as hedge funds and retail traders, bought in.
 Even some active fund managers, many of whom had underweighted defensive shares, jumped on the bandwagon.

-One share that bubbled was drugmaker Eisai (4523.T), the biggest component in the MSCI Japan Minimum Volatility Index, one of the most popular smart beta indexes with heavy exposure to defensive stocks.
+One share that bubbled was drugmaker Eisai, the biggest component in the MSCI Japan Minimum Volatility Index, one of the most popular smart beta indexes with heavy exposure to defensive stocks.

 Eisai rose 82 percent in the first quarter and once was trading at more than 100 times earnings.
 In general, price-earnings multiples above 20 are considered in expensive, and possibly overvalued, territory.